 Obviously, the price of a Kalgati does not make it accessible to all budgets.

-But for those of you who can, and who want to taste excellence on a classic shirt, go for it...
-Especially if you are already customers of luxury houses whose shirts cost double or even as much. triple.
+But for those of you who can, and want to taste excellence in a classic shirt, go for it...
+Especially if you are already customers of luxury houses whose shirts cost double or even triple.

-For my part, I do not yet know of a brand that offers the equal of these shirts without going through artisanal work, which is much more expensive.
+For my part, I do not yet know of a brand that offers the equal of these shirts without going through artisanal work, which is even more expensive.